-Indonesia is a vibrant democracy that is continuing to strengthen its political structures and deepen the enfranchisement of the population.
+Indonesia is a vibrant, democratic nation that is continually strengthening its political structures and deepening the enfranchisement of the population.

 As of 2020, Indonesia has an estimated population of 270 million, of which around 55 percent live on Java.
 These gargantuan numbers explain why there the country boasts such significant cultural, ethnic, religious and linguistic diversity.
 From the daily Hindu rituals practiced on the southeastern island of Bali to the prevalence of Sharia law in northwestern Aceh or even the semi-nomadic hunter-gatherer lifestyles of the Mentawai people off the coast of Sumatra.